BharatCyberForce/Pay_loads/Auth_Bypass/README.md

 ## How it Works
 ​The vulnerability occurs when a web application uses user-supplied input directly in an SQL query without proper sanitization.
 A typical login form might construct a query like this:
 If the app builds the database query by inserting raw user input into the SQL statement, the input can change the logic the database executes.
-In effect the attacker is not guessing a password — they are changing the test the application runs so the test passes even with wrong or unknown credentials.
+In effect the attacker is not guessing a password, they are changing the test the application runs so the test passes even with wrong or unknown credentials.

 ```
-SELECT * FROM users WHERE username = 'user_input' AND password = 'password_input';
+SELECT * FROM users WHERE username = 'user input' AND password = 'password input';
 ```
 a specific string into the username or password fields to manipulate this query.
 For example, if a user enters ' OR '1'='1 into the password field, the resulting SQL query could become: